Literary-Insights/blog/src/content/blog/How to Work with (Almost) Anyone - Michael Bungay Stanier.txt-1.md

 ---

- Here is a summary of the key points from the praise for Michael Bungay Stanier's book How to Work with (Almost) Anyone:

 - The book provides practical, actionable strategies based on research to improve working relationships.
 The advice is tactical but rooted in wisdom.

 - It's an engaging, fun read despite covering complex interpersonal topics.
 The writing makes the concepts accessible.